lisavangelderen/FairyTale/README.md

 * Milestone 2

-See issue 1
+See issue: "update 1"

 * Milestone 3

-See issue 2
+See issue: "project update 2"

 # Personal contributions

 * Alexia

-Data preprocessing, finding sources, milestone 2,3
+Data preprocessing, finding sources,

 * Lisa

-Data exploration, generating small texts, creating extra dataset, ngram model and analysis, milestone 1,2
+Data exploration, generating small texts, creating extra dataset, ngram model and analysis,

 * Victor

-Building/writing paper, building powerpoint, milestone 2,3
+Building/writing paper, building powerpoint,

 * Zoë

-training model, making visual representations, milestone 2,3
+training model, making visual representations,

 * Everyone

-Maintaining repository, working out ideas, milestone 1, presentation
+Maintaining repository, working out conceptual ideas, milestone 1, presentation, milestone 1 & 2 & 3

 # Documentation

-The repo is quite self-explenatory, in the readme all the required information for the project can be found.
+The repo is quite self-explanatory, in the readme all the required information for the project can be found.
 * The code is all in 1 jupyter notebook, codefile.ipynb, in here the all the code for the project can be found neatly organized and explained.
 * The data used by the code is in the data file, the code extracts it from the different clusters.
 * The extra dataset can be found in andersongrimm.txt